Teenage cellist thrust to global fame at royal wedding

 “Of course I immediately said yes!
 What a privilege,” he wrote.

-He was the first black musician to win the prestigious BBC competition since it was launched nearly 40 years ago.
+He was the first black musician to win the prestigious BBC competition since it was launched in 1978.

-Reporting By Raissa Kasolowsky; Editing by Giles Elgood
+Reporting By Raissa Kasolowsky; Editing by Giles Elgood and Ros Russell